English Curriculum Aims:

 Speaking and Listening

-Developing a love of reading is the single most powerful attribute that can make a difference to our children’s future attainment.
-From Nursery and Reception classes right up to Year 6, the children at Kingsmead experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.
+Developing a love of reading is the most powerful attribute that can make a difference to our children’s future attainment.
+From Foundation Stage to Year 6, the children at Kingsmead experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.

 Home School Reading

 We use the Accelerated Reader resource to support and encourage independent reading.
 An initial assessment is followed by online quizzes which track success with books read.
-It provides exactly the right level of challenge while being accessible, so reading comprehension is developed.
 We are continuously reviewing and adding to our collection of children’s books in the AR system so that stimulating and attractive books are available at the right level.

-Grammar, punctuation and spelling are taught explicitly through focused activities both discretely and within the context of reading and writing.
+Grammar and punctuation are taught systematically and explicitly through focused activities within the context of reading and writing.
 Once familiar with a grammatical concept, pupils explore and apply the concept to their own speech and writing.